CPRF-Session2/Assignment5/README.md

 1. What do each of the following mean?
 Include a description of the syntax or an example.
       - Passing by value:
       - Passing by reference:
-      - Passing call-by-value

 2. What is the function of the return statement in C?

 3. What is the purpose of writing functions?

-4. When would you use Call by Value and when would you use Call by Reference?

 ### Submission Guidelines